Here are three ways to make delicious Chocolate Chip Cookies, from super easy to a little more complicated but worth every morsel.

 If you simply can't handle the anticipation and must eat these cookies before letting the dough chill for 24 hours (like me), make a few balls of dough and put them in the freezer for a few minutes.
 Then follow the baking directions as normal.
 Then you can wrap and chill the rest of the dough for tomorrow.

-I put a few samples in the freezer for ten minutes and baked.
+I couldn't wait the 24 hours for the dough to chill.
+I put a few samples in the freezer for ten minutes and baked. |

-I ate three of these cookies while typing this post.
+The salt on top makes all the difference.
+I ate three of these cookies while typing this post. |

 0 comments: